Wednesday, May 2, 2018

 Picture by daibera

 Vat Si Muang: Also: Si Mueang.
 The sim (ordination hall) is divided into two rooms.
 In the front room you find usually a monk giving blessings.
 The back room houses the main altar.
 On the top of the alter you see a gilded stone - the city pillar (lak muang).
 The temple was built on the ruins of a Khmer Hindu shrine, remains can be seen behind the sim.
 In front of the temple you see a statue of King Sisavang Vong (he ruled from 1904 to 1959).
 He holds a palm leaf manuscript, the first legal code of Laos.
-Read more about Vat Si Muang.
 See a video by nfsutton.

 Picture by Philip Roeland